Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 Installation instructions for Git can be found [here](https://github.com/git-guides/install-git).

-Run `git --version` in the terminal if `git` has been installed correctly:
+Run `git --version` in the terminal if Git has been installed correctly:

 ```sh
 $ git --version